Greetings to you thrill seekers, music lovers, and conversationalists all across the fruited plane.

 Totally normal.

-Listen, I played sports from when I was a little kid all the way up until through my first year of college.
+Listen, I played sports from when I was a little kid all the way up through my first year of college.

-Never, one time, not one single time, did a coach get naked with us in the shower.
+Never one time, not one single time, did a coach get naked with us in the shower.

 This is embarrassing.

-Uh just you're hoping a cheerleader walks in, not the coach.
+You're hoping a cheerleader walks in, not the coach.

-But you know, to have a coach walk in, uh even to look in the door as you're taking it, it was it was bad enough taking a shower with my teammates, because everybody is self-conscious.
+But, you know, to have a coach walk in, even to look in the door as you're taking it.

 It's bizarre.